Discharge of Oil and Other Hazardous Substances

 - Do not use soap or dish detergent to disperse fuel or oil spills.
 Using detergents to disperse fuel worsens the problem and violates federal law.

 - You must dispose of oil waste at an approved reception facility.
-On recreational vessels, a bucket or bailer is adequate for temporary storage prior to disposing of the oil waste at an approved facility.
+On recreational boats, a bucket or bailer is adequate for temporary storage prior to disposing of the oil waste at an approved facility.

-- You must notify the U.S. Coast Guard immediately if your vessel discharges oil or hazardous substances in the water.
+- You must notify the U.S. Coast Guard immediately if your boat discharges oil or hazardous substances in the water.
 Call toll-free 1-800-424-8802.
 Report the discharge’s location, color, source, substances, size, and time observed.
 You also must call the Oregon Emergency Response System at 1-800-OILS-911 and report the discharge.